mg50/Java-Tic-Tac-Toe/README.md

 Project contains three implementations of Tic-Tac-Toe: a Java console version, a JRuby web version and a Limelight version.

 Make sure you have Java installed, as well as JRuby 1.6.4.
 Type 'bundle install' in the root directory to install gem dependencies from the gemfile.
 Also make sure the latest version of Ant is installed.
+Run "ant jar" before any of the following.

 ============
 JAVA VERSION